fronteers/website/src/en/activities/2026/cssday-2026.md

 - **Location:** Amsterdam
 - **Website:** https://www.cssday.nl

-**Fronteers members receive a €100 discount on the ticket price.
-We are still discussing the exact terms and conditions.
-Email the board if you would like to take advantage of this discount! bestuur@fronteers.nl**
+**Fronteers members receive a €100 discount on the normal ticket price after the Early Birds.
+E-mail the board if you would like to take advantage of this discount! bestuur@fronteers.nl**